watsondoc/TestProject/README.md

 ### Preparation

-Go to Script folder and runs sh script, it will start a docker container with a proper settings
+Go to Script folder and runs sh script, it will start a MySql docker container with a proper settings

 ### Api
 * Navigate to Api folder and run npm install